kunals-pixel/RPInterface/REPRODUCE.md

 __Download PDBs containing nucleic acids__

 - “python pdb_download.py”    _Structures used upto 01 Dec 2025.
 Change date in the script to current if required_

 after successful execution it will generate a folder ‘PDB’

 **Identify and save interfaces**

-Keep _Rfam.pdb_ and -pdb_pfam_mapping.txt_ in same folder as script_interfaces.py and folder PDB then run the script to identify and save interfaces:
+Keep _Rfam.pdb_ and _pdb_pfam_mapping.txt_ in same folder as script_interfaces.py and folder PDB then run the script to identify and save interfaces:

 - “python script_interfaces.py” or
 - “python script_interfaces_parallel.py”    _Number of threads can be changed by adjusting MAX_WORKERS in the script according to system._